CartThrob/CartThrobPaymentGatewaySamples/README.md

 this repository contains multiple branches with different use cases and examples.

 Be sure to check out the Wiki for details about the internals of a [CartThrob Payment Gateway](https://github.com/CartThrob/CartThrobPaymentGatewaySamples/wiki).

+### Branch Breakdown

+#### Develop
+This is our internal development branch for the repository.
+Nothing to see here, move along.

+### General
+For pure custom solutions without any external requirements; implement however you want.

+### Omnipay
+This example outlines how to use Omnipay within your custom Payment Gateway.

+### Offsite
+How to handle Payment Gateways that require users to verify their purchases offsite.

+### Embedded Form
+Adding custom form elements from remote payment gateways.